 Elafonisi – a small paradise

-This small paradise rivals Balos for a place in your heart.
-Elafonisi – which has given its name to the region is a small island separated from the mainland by a few meters of shallow sea.
+This small paradise will rival Balos for a place in your heart.
+Elafonisi – which has given its name to the region is a small island separated from the mainland by a few metres of shallow sea.
 Here you will enjoy the crystal-clear waters and fine white sand with purple hues caused by the broken shells.
 Around the beach you will find clusters of cedar rooting directly through the dunes.
 Try to camp on the island – it will be a unique experience.

 Greek War of Independence

 At the highest point on the island there is a plaque that commemorates a tragic event.
 On Easter sunday of 24 April 1824 several hundred Greeks, mostly women and children, were killed on Elafonisi by Ottoman soldiers.
 To avoid advancing Ottoman troops, forty armed men had taken refuge on the island with women, children and old folk where they were waiting for a ship to take them to the Ionian Islands.
 The Ottoman soldiers had decided to camp on the beach opposite the island.
 One of their horses walked along the shallow water to the island and the people hiding on the island were discovered.
 According to several sources there were between 640 and 850 people in total, most of whom were killed and the remaining survivors were sold in to slavery in Egypt.